Canonical bases of tensor products and positivity properties: Introduction

 {\bf Acknowledgements} JF is partially supported by the New Cornerstone Science Foundation through the New Cornerstone Investigator Program awarded to XH and National Natural Science Foundation of China (Grant No. 12471030).
 XH is partially supported by the New Cornerstone Science Foundation through the New Cornerstone Investigator Program.
 We thank Yiqiang Li, George Lusztig and Weiqiang Wang for useful comments.
+JF would like to thank Jie Xiao and Yixin Lan for their long-term discussion and collaboration.